 “Friends” is one of TV’s most referenced shows, contributing phrases like “the friend zone” and “going commando” to the English lexicon.
 It’s so prolific that very few people haven’t seen at least one episode.
 “Friends” was one of the first shows to focus on a (mostly) platonic, mixed-gender group.
 It includes social and cultural issues of the time, many of which continue to be relevant.
 The show resonates with millennials because it portrays the next stage of life after leaving home but before settling down, living in the big city, and coming of age in work and relationships — all aspects their generation has (or will) experienced.

-Watch “Friends” with an HBO Max or fuboTV subscription.
+Watch “Friends” with a Max or fuboTV subscription.

 “Mean Girls” is the ultimate millennial high school movie, with one of the most meme-able scripts of all time.
 Cady Heron (Lindsay Lohan) and Regina George (Rachel McAdams) are far from naive or passive teenagers.
 These girls are smart, cunning, and quick to navigate beauty ideals, female competition, and the competing pressures of purity and sexiness.
 When Regina steals the guy Cady likes, Cady plans revenge that may just make her forget her real identity.